René Hiddink

-Rene Hiddink (born 19 June 1955 in Heerenveen) is a Dutch retired footballer who now works as assistant coach of the Maldives national football team.
+Rene Hiddink (born 19 June 1955) is a Dutch football coach and former player who now works as assistant coach of the Maldives national team.
 Besides the Netherlands, he has managed in Rwanda, Madagascar, and the Maldives.
+He is the brother of Guus Hiddink.

-Football career
+Playing career

-Hiddink started his senior career with SC Varsseveld.
+A left winger, Hiddink started his senior career with SC Varsseveld.
 In 1976, he signed for De Graafschap in the Dutch Eredivisie, where he made over seven league appearances and scored one goal.